 - In Dragon Tails, Goldy's oldest memories are from within his own egg!
 Bluey's comments suggest he remembers that event, too.

 - In one episode the babies discussed their earliest memories.
-Tommy's was being born.
+Tommy's was being born or, rather, being in an incubator.
 Of course, Tommy is only a year old and the entire point of the show is babies with more cognitive skills than probable.

 - In another episode, Chuckie describes a recurring nightmare which the viewer will realize is his birth.